 Mindfulness is about checking in on ourselves in a non-critical way.
 Being compassionate and kind to ourselves.
 Unsurprisingly, Mindful meditation plays a large role in Compassion Focused Therapy.
 It begins the process of taking off the auto-pilot and getting back in to the driving seat of our lives.

 Acceptance is an important attitude in Mindfulness practice.
-However, acceptance is not resignation.
-Being Mindful is not about passivity.
-Instead, it is about being able to step back and see the wood for the trees to be able to respond to the challenges and experiences within our lives from a perspective of equanimity and wisdom, in touch with our core personal values, our true selves,rather than stress and reactivity.
+Acceptance is not resignation and being Mindful is not about passivity.
+Instead, it is about being able to step back and see the wood for the trees so as to be able to respond to the challenges and experiences within our lives from a perspective of equanimity and wisdom, in touch with our core personal values and our true selves, rather than with stress and reactivity.

 This video from Jon Kabat Zinn is gives more insight into the attitudes underpinning Mindfulness practice.

 Over time, regular mindfulness practice can bring about long-term changes in mood and stress and can reduce the suffering associated with many physical health conditions, including persistent pain.

 Many people find that they experience an increased sense of happiness and well-being.
 There is good evidence that mindfulness not only helps to prevent depression, but that it leads to changes in the brain.
 Being Mindful does not remove our ability to feel pain and distress (and a good job too as these serve an important function) but when they arise, Mindfulness can help them to be less overwhelming and allow us to move on more easily.
 Memory and concentration can improve, as well as sleep.

 WHAT DOES MINDFULNESS INVOLVE?